 We’re introducing new styling options and improving our data fulfilment processes.

-In early 2017, we’re releasing version 9 of the OS MasterMap Topography Layer data schema and upgrading our fulfilment system.
-These changes pave the way for the enhanced data we’re rolling out during 2017.
+In 2017, we’re releasing version 9 of the OS MasterMap Topography Layer data schema and upgrading our fulfilment system.
+These changes pave the way for the enhanced data we’re rolling out.

 To ensure that file sizes remain manageable, we're phasing in the enhancements over six releases:

 1. Agricultural land (Scotland and the North of England)